MuhammadRidha7/Shia/README.md

 `Sunan Ibn Majah, vol 6, page 72`

 **Aisha:** \
-There was an ayah in The Quran saying if a kid drinks a woman's milk 5 times, they become mahram, and this ayah was still in The Quran when The Prophet died. \
+There was an ayah in The Quran saying if a kid drinks a woman's milk 5 times, they become mahram, and this ayah was still in The Quran when The Prophet (pbuh) died. \
 `Muslim 3487` \
 (It isn't now, so it must be corruption!)

 **Umar:** \
-The Quran that was given to The Prophet had 11,027,000 letters. \
+The Quran that was given to The Prophet (pbuh) had 11,027,000 letters. \
 `Durr ul Manthur, by Suyuti, vol 6, page 422` `Jami us Saghir, by Suyuti, vol 2, page 264` `Itqan as Suyuti, vol 1, page 121` `Mu'jam al Ausat, by Tabarani, vol 6, page 361` `Majma uz Zawa'id, by Haythami, vol 7, page 163` \
 (Current Qu'ran has less than 2/3rds of that!)